 Logo Fleur dolls (here as an example Bermuda Fleur) were also made with a fringe and a ponytail.
 There are several different Logo Fleur dolls with slightly different facial and hair features, but they all have one thing in common: They have a raised Fleur logo at the back of their head.
 Special Offer Fleur has no logo.

 Much easier to confuse with Special Offer Fleur is Jeans Fleur.
 I actually confused her myself.
 When I found my first Special Offer Fleur nude I was convinced it is Jeans.
 The differences are not very obvious.

-The first difference is the headmold, Special Offer has the Ballerina facemold, Jeans has the slightly chubbier Aerobic facemold.
-The second difference is the hair.
+Since Jeans Fleur was also released with the Ballerina facemold, the only way to tell them apart is the rooting pattern.
 While Special Offer is rooted only circular, Jeans has also additional plugs in the middle of her hair.
 Jeans Fleur comes on a Standart body with the twist and turn waist and big hands.